larvit/appbase/README.md

 # appbase

+## What is this?

+This repository is a documentation project about a way to design a microservice information structure.

 Work in progress description on work below:

 (Gäller endast större applikationer, för mindre och medelstora webbprojekt fungerar nuvarande upplägg bra)